Study Access Plan

 We also have assistive technology rooms in the Learning Commons at Albury-Wodonga, Bathurst and Wagga Wagga campuses.
 These quiet study spaces are available for you to use.
 Speak to your Disability Liaison Officer about gaining access to this room and where it is located.

-Adjustments can be made to allow you to fully participate in Residential School, if required by your course.
+Adjustments can be made to allow you to fully participate in Intensive (residential) School, if required by your course.

 On-campus accommodation is available at our Albury-Wodonga, Bathurst, Dubbo, Orange and Wagga Wagga campuses.
 Wheelchair-accessible rooms are limited, and room allocation is based on a priority of need.
 It’s essential that you register with the Disability Service if you need accommodation support.
 When completing the accommodation booking form, make sure you list these needs so that you can be supported.
 This may include: